 Gastrointestinal & Hepatobiliary Pathology Fellowship

 Additional years of post-doctoral level training may be available for qualified candidates with an interest in basic research in hepatobiliary & gastrointestinal disease.
-Candidates who are interested in general surgical pathology fellowship, in addition to GI and hepatobiliary pathology subspecialty training, may be offered a two year combined clinical training experience (see surgical pathology fellowship webpage for details), which may allow for a limited independent sign out experience during the second year.
+Candidates who are interested in general surgical pathology fellowship, in addition to GI and hepatobiliary pathology subspecialty training, may be offered a two-year combined training experience (see surgical pathology fellowship webpage for details).

 UCSF Gastrointestinal & Hepatobiliary Pathology Group